normal-computing/posteriors/experiments/continual_lora/README.md

 ## Laplace LoRA for Continual Learning

-The purpose of this benchmark is to investigate the effects of catastrophic forgetting in a language model fine-tuning task, where data is continuously recieved in an online setting.
+The purpose of this benchmark is to investigate the effects of catastrophic forgetting in a language model fine-tuning task, where data is continuously received in an online setting.
 Continuing to apply gradient descent as new data arrives will result in catastrophic forgetting, where the model's performance on previous tasks deteriorates as it learns new ones.
 Exact Bayesian updating would avoid this issue, but is